dcsil/CSC491/presentations/product.md

 ![height:300px legend:Image of the North Star](./img/product/north_star.jpeg)

-The North Star has guided travelers for centuries.
+The North Star has guided travellers for centuries.
 It is a reference point for which to position and "advise" your path forward.

 ---